MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-monitoring-overview.md

 ### Insights

 Insights is a feature of Azure Monitor that quickly gets you started monitoring your Azure Stack HCI cluster using logs.
-You can use Insights to monitor a single cluster or multiple clusters simultaneously.
+You can use Insights to monitor a [single cluster](../manage/monitor-hci-single.md) or [multiple clusters](../manage/monitor-hci-multi.md) simultaneously.
 Insights for Azure Stack HCI collects data in the form of logs using Azure Monitor Agent and then stores the data in a Log Analytics workspace.
-This data is then visualized using Azure workbooks.
-For more information, see [Monitor multiple Azure Stack HCI clusters with Insights](../manage/monitor-hci-multi.md) and [Monitor a single Azure Stack HCI cluster with Insights](../manage/monitor-hci-single.md).
+Insights for Azure Stack HCI uses the Kusto Query Language (KQL) to query the Log Analytics workspace, and the results are visualized using Azure Workbooks.

 With Insights for Azure Stack HCI, you get access to default workbooks with basic metrics, along with specialized workbooks created for monitoring key features of Azure Stack HCI.
 To learn more about these feature workbooks, see [Monitor HCI features with Insights](../manage/monitor-features.md).